kim-tynes/kim-tynes.github.io/content/resume.md

 __Field Support Technician, TEKsystems__ 2023

-Provide basic help desk resolution and service for Windows-based computers in a classroom setting.
+Provide basic help desk resolution and service for Windows-based computers in an online learning setting.
 Respond to in-person requests for assistance with software and hardware issues.
 Escalate course-specific issues and incidents to a higher support tier.